oceanprotocol/ocean.py/README_ocean-lib-developers.md

 Compile, test, and deploy Ocean datatokens with the help of [Brownie](https://eth-brownie.readthedocs.io).

-How library will work:
-* ocean.createDataToken() calls Factory's ABI.
-The Factory contract will deploy a new proxy contract, using the blockchain (It *won't* use Brownie to deploy the proxy contract)
+How library works: ocean.createDataToken() calls Factory's ABI.
+The Factory contract deploys a new proxy contract, using the blockchain (It *won't* use Brownie to deploy the proxy contract)

 This is currently a "developer version" of ocean-lib-py.
 Its user version be more stripped down: it won't have .sol contracts, or need Brownie.

+Also not working yet: blob, transfer(), mint(), marketplace flow (metadata, >1 service).

 ## Installation